oracle-livelabs/oci/oci-apm-weblogic/04-create-file-system/create-file-system.md

     </copy>
     ```

     >**Note:** If you are using the vi editor, type ***i*** to enter Insert mode, and make the text editable.
 Use allow keys to navigate the text and make changes to where you set the cursor.
-To save a file, press Esc key, then type ***:wq*** to write and quit the file.
+To save a file, press the Esc key, then type ***:wq*** to write and quit the file.
 If you do not wish a change, press Esc then type ***:q!*** to discard your changes.
-Please refer to the editor references for more usages.
+Please refer to the editor's references for more usage.

 4. Review the file contents that create Kubernetes objects (StorageClass, PersistentVolume, PersistentVolumeClaim) in your OKE.
-Replace the **mntTargetID** and **server IP** with the values copied in the Lab 3, Task 1, step 11 in this Workshop.
+Replace the **mntTargetID** and **server IP** with the values copied in Lab 3, Task 1, step 11 in this Workshop.
 Save the change and close the file.

         apiVersion: storage.k8s.io/v1
         kind: StorageClass